 Remember, the typical path to depression at work is through burnout, as burnout overlaps in 86-92% of cases with depression.

 While depression and burnout share many symptoms, they differ in cause and severity.
-Many symptoms overlaps between the two, such as a lack of energy, difficulty focusing and not feeling hopeful about the future.
+Many symptoms overlap between the two, such as a lack of energy, difficulty focusing and not feeling hopeful about the future.

 If you can notice the distinct phases of burnout, you can stop the downward spiral before it becomes an illness.